K-Coconut/MCPBenchmark/README.md

-# Benchmark Study for MCP
+# A Benchmark Study of Deep-RL Methods for Maximum Coverage over Graphs
+Zhicheng Liang, Yu Yang, Xiangyu Ke, Xiaokui Xiao, Yunjun Gao

 ## **Our FUll-VERSION paper can be found at** [HERE](full_version_MCPBenchmarks.pdf)

-Implementation for the following paper: "A Benchmark Study of Deep-RL Methods for Maximum Coverage over Graphs"

 The table below lists the methods we include in the benchmark study.